Software companies that transformed into hardware companies and vice versa

 Microsoft: From universal software to the leap in hardware

-Microsoft is the classic example of a company born in software that later invested in its own hardware.
-Its history is marked by operating systems (MS-DOS, Windows) and applications that became standard, such as Office, Internet Explorer, and tools for servers and cloud services with Windows Server and Azure.
+Microsoft is the classic example of a company that started in software and later ventured into hardware.
+Its history is marked by operating systems (MS-DOS, Windows) and applications that became standards, such as Office, Internet Explorer, and tools for servers and cloud services with Windows Server and Azure.

 The key moment was the integration of Windows into millions of PCs, thanks to agreements with hardware manufacturers.
-In 2012, the company took a significant turn by introducing Surface, its own tablet, breaking with its traditional policy and confronting its partners.
+In 2012, the company took a major turn by introducing Surface, its own tablet, breaking with its traditional strategy and challenging its partners.

-The strategy sought to leverage Apple's success with vertical integration of hardware and software, controlling the entire experience and differentiating itself in a saturated market.
-Microsoft wanted to control not only the software, but also the design and operation of the device.
+The strategy sought to capitalize on Apple's success with vertical integration of hardware and software, controlling the entire experience and differentiating itself in a saturated market.
+Microsoft wanted to control not only the software, but also the design and functionality of the device.

-I had already tried my luck with products like the console Xbox (which was a success) and the Zune player (which failed to compete with the iPod).
-The Surface approach was different: not just diversification, but competing with the same integration strategy as Apple.
+Apple had already tried its luck with products like the Xbox console (which was a success) and the Zune player (which failed to compete with the iPod).
+The Surface strategy was different: not just diversification, but competing with the same integration strategy as Apple.

-Microsoft Surface and tensions with its traditional partners
+Microsoft Surface and the tensions with its traditional partners

 The arrival of Surface generated suspicion among manufacturers like HP, Dell, and Acer, who saw Microsoft entering into direct competition.
 Although it had its risks and criticisms, Surface has established itself as a benchmark for devices and has motivated OEMs to innovate more quickly.